-If you want to increase your potential customer conversions, then start captivating your target market by making emotional connections with them with all of your content; whether its native advertising or social media marketing.
+If you want to increase your potential customer conversions, then start captivating your target market by making emotional connections through storytelling.

-In this article, I want to show you the five simple steps that can improve your potential customer conversion rate, just by telling stories with data.
+In this article, I’ll explain the five simple steps you can improve your potential customer conversion rate by combining storytelling and data.

 The breakdown of what you’ll learn is: